swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 }
 ```

 The version value is encoded in bits 48–51 of the UUID (the high nibble of byte 6), per RFC 9562. `Version` is a `RawRepresentable` struct rather than an enum, allowing new versions to be added without breaking source or binary compatibility.
 The well-known versions from RFC 9562 are provided as static properties.
-Versions 2 (DCE Security), 0 (nil UUID), and 15 (max UUID) do not have static properties but can be represented using `Version(rawValue:)` if needed.
+Versions 2 (DCE Security), 0 (min UUID), and 15 (max UUID) do not have static properties but can be represented using `Version(rawValue:)` if needed.

 ### `version` property